 More than 1 million US sellers, 300 thousands joining in 2017

 There are now more than 1 million US sellers on Amazon, 300,000 of which joined the online retail platform in 2017 to start selling their products.
 However, a very small number of all the worldwide sellers was actually capable of building a strong business.
-Let’s have a look at the numbers that paint a better picture of the growth of Amazon sellers.

 How Amazon Worldwide Sellers are Distributed by Annual Sales Volume